Mkdenno/quiz-board/README.md

  ****
  [Go Back to the top](#quiz-board)
 ### Live Link
-- Click this link to view the live application https://mkdenno.github.io/movers-website/
+- Click this link to view the live application https://mkdenno.github.io/quiz-board/
 ### Technology  Used
-* HTML - which was used to develope the structure off the pages.
+* HTML - which was used to develop the structure off the pages.
 * CSS - which was used to style the User Interface.
-* JS - which was use to store user answers and correct answers in array [Go Back to the top](#quiz-board)
+* JS - which was use to store user answers and correct answers in array.
+[Go Back to the top](#quiz-board)
 ## Instructions
 * The website is not responsive can only be used on a desktop